FameDoze2point0/sokoscape-Game/README.md

   </tr>
 </table>

-I have to say that, we were able and allow to add as many features that we want (so I added a weapon and more that you will see further)
+I must say, we've been allowed to add as many features as we want (so I've added a weapon and other that you'll see below)

 <h2> Final Step </h2>
 Obviously, in this part we will add many features :